-To celebrate our 30th Anniversary, board member and renowned event planner David Tutera shares why he continues to support the Prevent Cancer Foundation.
+To celebrate the Prevent Cancer Foundation’s 30th Anniversary, Foundation Board member and renowned event planner David Tutera shares why he is committed to cancer prevention and early detection.

 Do you know how to reduce your risk for cancer?
 Nearly half of all cancer cases and deaths are preventable.
-By learning your family history, living a healthy lifestyle and getting timely screenings, you can help prevent cancer.
+By learning your family history, living a healthy lifestyle and getting timely screenings, you can reduce your cancer risk.

 As part of the Prevention Across America® campaign, the Prevent Cancer Foundation has commissioned a series of Public Service Announcements (PSAs) designed to entertain while raising awareness about preventable cancers.

 Since more and more people are reducing their cancer risk by eating a healthy diet, exercising, getting regular medical screenings and not smoking, the preventable cancers are starting to feel paranoid, unwanted and unloved.
 You can add to their anxiety and Stop Cancer Before It Starts!®